Hiroko is a painter, printmaker, and installation artist. She has been a member of Make Space Studios in London

 Vertu invited Hiroko to develop the campaign visual concept for Aster Yosegi Wood because we wanted to work with a Japanese artist to create a piece of work inspired by the Yosegi wood pattern, which is based on bamboo weaves and fishnets.
 We chose to collaborate with Hiroko as her wood block printing techniques originated in the Edo Period, the same era as that which the Yosegi craftsmen started working.
 The resulting piece depicts a beautiful, traditional bamboo grove and was produced using a printing method called 'lithography on plywood', which was invented in Japan.

-Sat 2 April 2016: Japanese Woodblock Printmaking Demonstration
+Mon 11 April 2016: Japanese Woodblock Printmaking Workshop at the British Museum

 To find out the details of exhibitions, workshops and events,